 Three visually stunning dimensions, over 50 million pixels of resolution, and a high-performance tracking system make Ars Electronica’s Deep Space 8K one of the world’s most exciting digital experience spaces – developed, built, and continuously maintained by the Ars Electronica Futurelab.

 E-vehicle or public transport?
 Nuclear power or renewable energy?
 Lab meat or vegan diet?
-Urban living or shared rural home?
-The climate crisis currently challenges us with questions to which there are no easy answers.
-Alternative concepts await important decisions, and every action we take today has implications far into the future.
-Wouldn’t it be…
+The climate crisis challenges us with questions to which there are no easy answers.
+Important decisions await, and every action we take today has implications far into the future.
+Wouldn’t it be helpful to test our choices in virtual reality to…

 The façade of the Ars Electronica Center, with its 38,500 LEDs, has been shaping the cityscape of Linz since 2009.
-Just one year later, the “sprucing up” of this landmark turned into something bigger, something innovative: with the façade terminal, the Ars Electronica Futurelab transformed the static museum shell into a designable medium for the…
+Just one year later, the public was able to take control of the illuminated museum exterior for the first time via the façade terminal.
+This was followed in 2022 by the new edition – with…

 The JKU medSPACE is a completely new, worldwide unique venue for teaching anatomy, located at the Johannes Kepler University in Linz.
 Developed and implemented by the Ars Electronica Futurelab, the JKU medSPACE shows anatomy like never before, in quadruple stereoscopic 3D 8K projection at 14×7 meters: Lecturers and students dive into larger than life, photorealistic…